rjd22/codersopinion/_posts/2010-10-05-install-redmine-with-automated-git-on-centos-redhat.markdown

 comments: true
 ---

 I had a few days work on this one while it was supposed to be done in a hour.
 The problem?
 Lack of good documentation.
-There seems to be no complete tutorial on the Internet how to completely integrate git with Redmine so I figured to make one myself for you my dear reader but also a little bit for myself so I can easily find it back.</p>
+There seems to be no complete tutorial on the Internet how to completely integrate git with Redmine so I figured to make one myself for you my dear reader but also a little bit for myself so I can easily find it back.

 Good to know: I might have used yum but we all know that the repo's of centos en redhad are way behind in version.
 Please make sure you have extra repo's.
 I used:
 <a title="epel repo" href="http://fedoraproject.org/wiki/EPEL/FAQ#How_can_I_install_the_packages_from_the_EPEL_software_repository.3F" target="_blank">epel</a>